CyberSyntek/i01-GesturesWithPython/README.md

 =
 It will be important when you first start playing with gestures to take it slow!

 Even with a well calibrated robot, accidents can happen.
-Your servo calibration protests that servo and that part from breaking itself.
+Your servo calibration protects that servo and that part from breaking itself.
-- It does NOT protest other servos from breaking that part.
+- It does NOT protect other servos from breaking that part.

 Examples of try to avoid movements
 - Index and Thumb: When closing at the same time and speed, it is possible for them to bump.